-Every piece of Superior Flooring by HSL floor material is subjected to many strict quality control inspections.
-Superior Flooring by HSL warrants to the original purchaser that it's product in its original manufactured and purchased condition will be free from milling defects for the lifetime of the floor.
-Damage, if any, sustained by the flooring material due to improper transportation, handling, storage, installation, excessive humidity, excessive dryness, over in-floor heating systems, substandard sub floors, crawl-spaces and any other cause is not covered by this warranty.

-This is the only structural warranty extended to the hardwood floor materials manufactured by Superior Flooring by HSL and all implied warranties including statutory warranties of any kind are expressly excluded.
+Every piece of Superior Flooring is subjected to many strict quality control inspections.
+Excluding a 5% allowance, Herwynen Sawmill Ltd. warrants to the original purchaser that it's product in its original manufactured and purchased condition will be free from milling defects and structural deficiencies for the lifetime of the floor.
+This is the only structural warranty extended to the hardwood floor materials manufactured by Herwynen Sawmill Ltd. and all implied warranties including statutory warranties of any kind are expressly excluded.